awsdocs/aws-codecommit-user-guide/doc_source/cmd-ref.md

    aws configure
    ```

    When prompted, specify the AWS access key and AWS secret access key of the IAM user to use with CodeCommit\.
 Also, be sure to specify the AWS Region where the repository exists, such as `us-east-2`\.
 When prompted for the default output format, specify `json`\.
-For example:
+For example, if you are configuring a profile for an IAM user:

    ```
-   AWS Access Key ID [None]: Type your target AWS access key ID here, and then press Enter AWS Secret Access Key [None]: Type your target AWS secret access key here, and then press Enter Default region name [None]: Type a supported region for CodeCommit here, and then press Enter Default output format [None]: Type json here, and then press Enter
+   AWS Access Key ID [None]: Type your IAM user AWS access key ID here, and then press Enter AWS Secret Access Key [None]: Type your IAM user AWS secret access key here, and then press Enter Default region name [None]: Type a supported region for CodeCommit here, and then press Enter Default output format [None]: Type json here, and then press Enter
    ```